As a rule, I prefer to write about things that I’ve personally experienced — with the hope that it will help someone else in some small way.

-After a friend of mine told me that she was experiencing something similar and asked if I had any tips, suggestions, little-known facts that she might need to know, that was all the motivation I needed to share my experience of having a laparoscopy to remove cysts from my ovaries, caused by endometriosis.
+After a friend of mine told me that she was experiencing something similar and asked if I had any tips, suggestions, or little-known facts that she might need to know, that was all the motivation I needed to share my experience of having a laparoscopy to remove cysts from my ovaries — caused by severe endometriosis.

 I have affectionately subtitled today’s post:

-Yep, today’s post is a firsthand account of a medical procedure that I had recently.
+Yep, today’s post is a firsthand account of a medical procedure that I had done.

 And since I have absolutely no modesty (or would that be no common sense???)
 I’ve even included some very non-flattering photos of myself in the height of my pre- and post-surgery delirium.
-(You can click to view the full-size images.)
+(You can click on each my laparoscopy endometriosis pictures to view the full-size images.)